Extending the life of luminaires

 The need to no longer see luminaires as a single life product has been widely discussed in the Recolight Webinar series.
 It is encouraging to see that progress is being made, and that lighting is becoming part of the circular economy.

-This webinar will introduce three initiatives intended to extend the life of luminaires
+This webinar introduces three initiatives intended to extend the life of luminaires

 - Avoiding the disposal of unsold stock (New Recolight service)